eclipse-openj9/openj9-docs/docs/xss.md

 # -Xiss / -Xss / -Xssi

-Determines the size and behavior of the stack size for Java&trade; threads.
+Sets the stack size and increment for Java&trade; threads.

 If you exceed the maximum Java thread stack size, a `java/lang/OutOfMemoryError` message is reported.

 You can use the `-verbose:sizes` option to find out the values that the VM is currently using.

-<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** These options relate to the Java stack only.
-There is a separate, native stack for operating system threads, for which you use a different option (see the link in the [See also](#see-also) section).
+<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** Java methods and native methods run on two different stacks and the VM handles switching between them for JNI calls.
+Each stack is sized using separate options; these options apply to the Java stack only.
+For the native stack option, see the link in the [See also](#see-also) section.

 ## Syntax